 - Professional firms senior partner serving boards and their committees as clients

-The women on the list should be able to demonstrate that they are financially literate.
+Successful applicants should be able to demonstrate that they are financially literate.
 Profit & Loss experience is advantageous, given that some large companies have this as a pre-requisite for board roles.

 - Articulate communicator and good listener

-- High level of emotional intelligence ability to understand the dynamics of the boardroom, how to deal with conflict when it arises
+- High level of emotional Intelligence ability to understand the dynamics of the boardroom, how to deal with conflict when it arises

 - Ability to self-assess